skipperq93/cyberkit/Introduction.md

 ### Test Results

-Whenever tests do fail, run-webkit-tests will store results in `WebKitBuild/Debug/layout-test-results` mirroring the same directory structure as `LayoutTests`.
+Whenever tests do fail, run-webkit-tests will store results in `CyberKitBuild/Debug/layout-test-results` mirroring the same directory structure as `LayoutTests`.
-For example, the actual output produced for `LayoutTests/editing/inserting/typing-001.html`, if failed, will appear in `WebKitBuild/Debug/layout-test-results/editing/inserting/typing-001-actual.txt`. run-webkit-tests also generates a web page with the summary of results in `WebKitBuild/Debug/layout-test-results/results.html` and automatically tries to open it in Safari using the local build of WebKit.
+For example, the actual output produced for `LayoutTests/editing/inserting/typing-001.html`, if failed, will appear in `CyberKitBuild/Debug/layout-test-results/editing/inserting/typing-001-actual.txt`. run-webkit-tests also generates a web page with the summary of results in `CyberKitBuild/Debug/layout-test-results/results.html` and automatically tries to open it in Safari using the local build of CyberKit.

 > If Safari fails to launch, specify `--no-show-results` and open results.html file manually.